carleton/rat-behavior-classifier/README.md

 5. train.pyw: Code to start the training process after the training and testing dataset is created.

 ## Todo:
-- Update the conversion code to include the new points labelled in DeepLabCut
+- Check against DLC csv output to ensure updated conversion code is correct
-- Reorganize the GitHub Repo
+- Rest of DLC automation after training
 - Look into why the video fps is low in JAABA

 ## Problems We've Encounter So Far: